ESSENTIAL EVENT INFORMATION 2026

 Completing not competing.
 Rat Race’s ethos has always been about inspiring folk to undertake challenges in awesome outdoor locations.
 Mongol 100 is just that, taken to an epic level.
 This is not a formal race environment and there are no winners and losers.
 We do not award prizes for the fastest folk.
 There will be no splits.
 Indeed, there will be no timings.
 Rat Race totally appreciate the incredible commitment of those taking on the challenges we lay down and each participant is as important as the next regardless of how fast you can cover the distance.
 This is akin far more to an expeditionary undertaking than anything else.

-In delivering this unique challenge we prioritise factors such as safety, camaraderie, and environmental concerns.
+In delivering this unique challenge we prioritise factors such as safety, camaraderie and environmental concerns.
 Respecting the wishes of local stakeholders with our route management and litter policies is vital in being able to bring folk together for this unique experience.
 Safety above all else is paramount, as you will fully appreciate.
 To reasonably balance all these factors, we emphasise that the event is not a formal race environment, rather it is a challenge in the great outdoors where great folk come together with a common purpose.

 COMMS COVERAGE & DATA